jspolsky/queer-burners/README.md

 Install `node` and `npm` to work on the website.

-- **npm start build** invokes the next.js build process, which makes your code ready to run locally.
+- **npm run build** invokes the next.js build process, which makes your code ready to run locally.

-- **npm start** will start a local web server for testing, accessible as http://localhost:3000/
+- **npm run dev** will start a local web server for testing, accessible as http://localhost:3000/

 Once you have everything working locally: